petersem/posterr/README.md

 ## Technical Features
  - Built in Node JS, and packaged as a Docker image. (included image health check)
+ - Direct binary files also provided for MacOS, Linux, and Windows.
  - Low resource usage.
 Memory: 20-35mb, Diskspace: ~75mb, CPU: < 1% (running on a Synology NAS with a Celeron processor)
  - Checks for updates in Now Screening / Playing every 10 seconds (Will not display updates until browser refreshed or all slides cycled through)
  - Browser-based, so can run the app on one machine and a browser on another.
  - Browser connectivity checks and auto-reconnect when the Posterr app restarts. (eg During container updates)
  - Supports screen resolution heights from 320 pixels to around 3500 pixels.
  - Supports reverse proxy setup for wildcard dns or alternate base path.
- - Built-in recovery features should the Docker app, or Plex, go offline.
+ - Built-in recovery features should the Poster app, or Plex, go offline.

 ## Installation
 Installation details are as follows:
 ### Docker Compose
 Create the following directories in your docker folder:
  - ./docker/posterr/config